moonsharp-devs/moonsharp/README.md

 This work is based on the ANTLR4 Lua grammar Copyright (c) 2013, Kazunori Sakamoto.

-Parts of the string library are based on the UniLua project.
+Parts of the string library are based on the KopiLua project (https://github.com/NLua/KopiLua).

+Debugger icons are from the Eclipse project (https://www.eclipse.org/).